HassounLab/JESTR1/README.md

 - exp: dataset to be used.
 If you create your own dataset, you need to update utils.py to load it
 - batch_size* - parameters to set the batch sizes during training and test
 - num_epochs* - set number of epochs for contrastive and MLP training
-- aug_cands - whether to do augmentation or not
+- aug_cands - whether to do regularization or not
 - contr_lr, final_lr - learning rates
 - early_stopping* - epoch count for early stopping
 - pretrained* - pretrained model weight path